wairas/happy-tools/plugins/matlab-writer.md

                         The custom name to use for the logger (default: None) -b BASE_DIR, --base_dir BASE_DIR
-                        The base directory for the data (default: None) -f OUTPUT_FORMAT, --output_format OUTPUT_FORMAT
+                        The base directory for the data (default: None) -o OUTPUT, --output OUTPUT
-                        The format for the output filename (default:
+                        The pattern for the output files. (default:
                         {BASEDIR}/{SAMPLEID}.{REPEAT}.mat)
 ```